maxdotdotg/headfirst_go/ch10/notes.md

     not sure how I feel about that, but OK, I guess?

-- encapsulation (controlling access to underlying fields and structs and stuff) gets used when there's a need for validation on those fields, like we did for months in a year
+- encapsulation is the method used to control access to the underlying fields and receiver functions for embedded structs and types.
+It gets used when there's a need for validation on those fields, like for months in a year
+- when a struct has an embedded type, you can call any exported receiver functions associated with that embedded type.
+See [geo1.go](geo1.go) for an example using the `geo` package
+    > Methods defined on an outer struct type live alongside methods promoted from an embedded type.